avogadro-war/ashita_profiles/onevent2/readme.md

 ✏ **How to add triggers**

-Boss / zone names must be in config/known.lua
+- Boss / zone names must be in config/known.lua to auto-load

-Add entries like:
+- Add entries like:
 ```
 known.bosses = {
     ['odin'] = 'odin.lua',